randgua/ai-sidebar/PRIVACY.md

 **3. Information Storage and Security**

-The custom URL lists, their selection state, and their order you provide are stored using the `chrome.storage.sync` API.
+The custom URL lists, their selection state, and their order you provide are stored using the `chrome.storage.local` API.
 This data is automatically synchronized across all Chrome browsers where you are logged into the same Google account.
 This is a standard feature of the Chrome browser and is not controlled by any external servers belonging to the developer.
 The data is NOT transmitted to any external servers controlled by the developer of this Extension, nor is it accessed by or shared with the developer or any third parties.
 The security of this synced data is handled by Google's infrastructure and your Chrome browser's security measures.

 **4. Data Sharing**